TARSHITH/-_-/README.md

 task2:Logo for a business
-task3:Business cards for a business person task4:Infographics on a certain topic these are the tasks which I have performed
+task3:Business cards for a business person task4:Infographics on a certain topic these are the tasks which I have performed.